We always keep hearing, stay away from negative people. But, what if your spouse is a pessimist. How to deal with a negative spouse?

 10. Talk to them

+Open communication is an effective problem-solving technique.
 When you get a chance, talk to your spouse and tell them how their pessimistic attitude takes a toll on your health.
 Try to make them see the situation from your perspective.
 Do not be rude and put across your point as mildly as possible.

 11. Do not force your help on them

 Your intentions might be right, but your spouse may not be able to understand you.
 They may not accept your help or may despise you for trying to change them.
 If they reject your help, do not feel disheartened.
 Try to take it in your stride and try not to pick a fight with them over it.
+Remind them that this is teamwork and that they are not alone in their fight against negativity.

 12. Be patient